-- Tow whalers or dinghies - Transport racers to & from regatta - Drive Optimists or Lasers on a roof-rack - Bring their personal boat for spectators, extra chase boat - Stay in hotels locally and provide a place for their sailor to sleep at away events - Supervise any sailors left on land due to weather, postponement, health, etc. - Provide snacks for sailors - Run errands for race coach (EX. drive to trailers, pick up forgotten tiller)
+- Tow whalers or dinghies (all AYC trailers use a 2" ball hitch) - Transport racers to & from regatta - Drive Optimists or Lasers on a roof-rack - Bring their personal boat for spectators, extra chase boat, please communicate with the coach if you are planning to be on the water so that the coach can reach out if the need arises - Stay in hotels locally and provide a place for their sailor to sleep at away events - Supervise any sailors left on land due to weather, postponement, health, etc. - Provide snacks for sailors and coaches - Run errands for Race Coach (ex. drive to trailers, pick up forgotten tiller)